 The Company's functional currency is the Canadian dollar.
 The majority of the Company's purchases are transacted in Canadian dollars.
-As at August 31, 2015, the Company had cash held in bank accounts of US\$72,386 and accounts payable of US\$12,017 denominated in US currency.
+Other than the US\$ Warrants as disclosed in note 9, the Company had no other significant financial assets or financial liabilities denominated in foreign currencies as at August 31, 2016.